Apress/learn-to-program-w-kotlin-palindromes-complete/README.md

 # Apress Source Code

-This repository is the complete project from Chapter 12 of
+This repository is the completed project from Chapter 12 of
 [*Learn to Program with Kotlin*](https://www.apress.com/9781484268148) by Tim Lavers (Apress, 2021).